 Other than that, beginners would quickly register coding principles using visual block programming rather than text-based programming.
 Through this, they understand how coding and programming work without too much pressure.

 Scratch is also capable of attracting kids and beginners’ interests due to its colourful blocks and various activities.
-As a result, they see Scratch coding as a lesson but a playtime.
+As a result, they see Scratch coding as a lesson but also a playtime.

 Scratch helps kids to see how coding takes place.
 It includes the scripting and formulation of codes.
 It also provides a different experience for users to connect codes and transform them into actions.